sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 The security benefit is that vulnerabilities in UEFI runtime services, if any (such as in functions like UpdateCapsule and SetVariable), will be blocked from compromising VBS.

-## Trusted Plaform Module (TPM) 2.0
+### Trusted Plaform Module (TPM) 2.0
 Trusted Platform Module (TPM) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that helps you with actions such as generating, storing, and limiting the use of cryptographic keys.
+The chip includes multiple physical security mechanisms to make it tamper resistant, and malicious software is unable to tamper with the security functions of the TPM.

+Starting with Windows 10, the operating system automatically initializes and takes ownership of the TPM.
+That means that IT professionals should not have to configure or monitor the system.
+You as the Original Equipment Manufacturer(OEM) must provide the TPM 2.0 chip with PRC[7] support in your devices in order for this protection to be enabled for customers.
+For more information about the specific requirements that must be met, see [System.Fundamentals.TPM20](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1703/systems#system.fundamentals.tpm20)

-**Note:** If you are an IT Professional and want to understand how TPM works, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)
+**Note:** If you are an IT Professional and want to understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

-## Bitlocker device encryption
+### Bitlocker device encryption
 Bitlocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.

 For more information on what hardware you need to provide to enable device encryption, see [Bitlocker device encryption hardware requirements](OEM-device-encryption.md)